 - Connecting with the older generation

 Perse sixth formers run a six week course for older people wanting to learn how to use the latest technology, from Skype to online shopping.
-In 2015/16 a group of 15 upper sixth formers will be working with Dementia Compass to run a choir for Dementia sufferers and their carers.
+One group works with Dementia Compass to run an intergenerational choir including community members with dementia and their families.

 - Community lecture series